 If your swimsuit is need of a wash instead of a rinse, hand wash it at no more than 30°C using mild detergent.
 Do not use bleach or colourants or softeners.
-We recommend you to avoid machine washing but if you have a real SOS situation, try a gentle cold wash program with no other items to avoid tangling or damaging the swimwear.
+We recommend to avoid machine washing but if you have a real SOS situation, try a gentle cold wash program with no other items to avoid tangling or damaging the swimwear.
 Absolutely no tumble drying or ironing!

 Do not wring your swimsuit to get rid of extra water.
 This may cause stretching and loss of the shape.

 Never leave the item wet and rolled up in a bag or inside a towel for a long time.
 Always rinse and dry your swimsuit as soon as possible.

 Note that rough surfaces can damage your swimsuit.
 Laying on uneven surfaces, such as rocks, piers, surfboards and anything that can cause abrasion can damage your swimsuit.

 Contact with tanning oils, sunscreen and pool chemicals may cause stains.
 We know that sunscreen is important, but try to choose a product with no colourants, scents or anything extra.
 The ocean will also thank you!